gonodono/adbsms/README.md

   processing and storage.
 Nothing else is handled, aside from some very simplistic event logs, and there is no way to send anything out.

-After enabling the desired option, queries can be made like they usually are over adb by replacing the authority in any `content://sms` URI with `adbsms`.
+After enabling the desired option, queries can be made as they usually are over adb by replacing the authority in any `content://sms` URI with `adbsms`.

 ### Examples